goodandev/Doublegram-Startup-Telegram-Scraper-Adder/README.md

 ![Logo](https://www.doublegram.com/img/dblgrm-bulk-invite.png)

-The professional bulk invite and scraping tool for your groups and channels on Telegram.
+A professional bulk invite and scraping tool for your groups and channels on Telegram.

 DOUBLEGRAM PRO TOOK THE PLACE OF DOUBLEGRAM STARTUP - More info on www.doublegram.com